Influences And Societal Responses

 Introduction

 Crime is one of the widely researched topics, especially by social scientists such as criminologists.
 Crime attracts a lot of attention because of its significant impact on individuals and society at large, making scholars to help in finding solutions to criminal behaviors.
+For those seeking criminology dissertation help, understanding criminal behavior is crucial.
 Criminal behavior is basically defined as an unlawful act that goes against the existing laws and societal values and norms.
 Criminal behaviors are also influenced by a number of factors such as childhood experience, physical environment, the genetic makeup of a person, and drug and substance abuse, particularly among young people.
 At the same time, punishment and labeling are other factors that influence criminal behaviors significantly.
 Conventionally, people believe that punishment is one of the strategies that law enforcement agencies and the society can use to discourage criminal behaviors.
 Nonetheless, some criminologists doubt the effectiveness of punishment in deterring criminal behaviors.
 Labeling is also associated with increased criminal behaviors, primarily among the target group.
 Contrary to the perception of many people, both punishment and labeling promote criminal behaviors, leading to increased rate of crime in racial groups like African Americans.

 Whatsapp